 English Speaking Program Hawaiian Language Immersion Program Students from Kualapu'u School will: Students from Kula Kaiapuni o Kualapu'u will: Demonstrate mastery of the Common Demonstrate mastery of the Common Core State Standards Core State Standards Learn in a safe and positive environment that promotes Hawaiian and other cultural values; and Be instructed using research and standards-based curriculum Learn in a safe and positive environment embedded in Hawaiian cultural values, protocols, and language; and Be proficient in the Hawaiian language through culturally appropriate and researchbased instructional practices

-Starting in 2017-2018 School Year, students will be greeting each day with the morning piko which includes a Hawaiian chant and Hawaii Pono'l (state anthem) at the opening of the school day.
+Students greeting each day with the morning piko which includes a Hawaiian chant and Hawaii Pono'l (state anthem) at the opening of the school day.
 The student- Oli Kahea will be taught to all students.

 Mele Kāhea (Students)